jodal/pyspotify/docs/quickstart.rst

 This guide will quickly introduce you to some of the core features of pyspotify.
 It assumes that you've already installed pyspotify.
 If you do not, check out :doc:`installation`.
-For a complete reference of what pyspotify provides, refer to the :doc:`api`.
+For a complete reference of what pyspotify provides, refer to the :doc:`api/index`.

 Application keys